-To solve these problems, a systematic methodology work should be done.
-Thus, concerning the effective wettability shift, the current focus is made on anionic-nonionic surfactants with two hydrophilic groups that demonstrate promising salinity and temperature tolerance, as well as interfacial performance.
-Their behavior is highly influenced by molecular structure and should be discussed on micro- and macroscale applying computational and experimental approaches.
+Specialists are seeking for novel solutions, namely project designs and chemicals.
+The current focus is made on anionic-nonionic surfactants with two hydrophilic groups that demonstrate promising salinity and temperature tolerance and interfacial performance.
+Their behavior is highly influenced by molecular structure and should be discussed on both micro- and macroscale applying computational and experimental approaches.

-As it was already discussed, the effectiveness of surfactant flooding is highly influenced by interfacial tension, wettability alteration and adsorption values, as well as fluid flow characteristics.
-All these features are usually evaluated in laboratory according to a standard screening procedure that is customized for each project depending on reservoir properties.
+The effectiveness of surfactant flooding is highly influenced by interfacial tension, wettability alteration and adsorption values, as well as fluid flow characteristics.
+All these characteristics are evaluated in laboratory according to a standard screening procedure that is customized for each project depending on reservoir properties.
 Typically, two series of tests are conducted: in bulk and in porous medium.
 A commonly known method for oil displacing ability assessment is coreflooding experiment that requires complex sample preparation and effective saturation monitoring techniques.
 However, a technology that is rapidly evolving and aiming to take a regular place in surfactant screening is microfluidics that enables visual assessment of fluid flow.
 This technique is promising, but still needs improvement and adaptation for sustainable implementation in petroleum industry.
 Detailed analysis of surfactant properties requires a molecular level approach.
 One of the examples is molecular dynamics simulations that give insights on interfacial behavior of surfactants mainly on fluid-fluid interface.

 Overall, as modern EOR need new effective formulations and up-to-date evaluation techniques both on micro- and macroscale, a detailed study of ethoxylated surfactants and the role of ethoxy chains in surfactants is important.
-The thesis combines experimental and computational approaches that allow to obtain a full picture of molecule structure and linear EO chain effect on main properties of AEC surfactants.
+The project combines experimental and computational approaches that allow to obtain a full picture of molecule structure and linear EO chain effect on main properties of AEC surfactants.